mreinstein/collide-and-slide-2d/README.md

 // if no collision the entity is moved the full distance specified by gravity and move velocities.
 // if collision, it will move and slide along any lines included in the lines list.
-// either way, "out" will have this updated position. console.log('new position:', out)
+// either way, "out" will have this updated position (the ellipsoid's center point.) console.log('new position:', out)

 ```